 Kidneys are responsible for purifying our blood and removing the toxins from our body in the form of urine.
 Located near the lower back area, they are present on either side of the body.
-If one kidney fails due to some reasons, the other can take over the detoxifying functions and the person can survive for many years on that basis of that one kidney alone.
-However, it is important to maintain good kidney health as poor kidney function can lead to various health complications.
+If one kidney fails due to some reasons, the other can take over the detoxifying functions, and the person can survive for many years on that basis of that one kidney alone.
+However, it is essential to maintain good kidney health as poor kidney function can lead to various health complications.

-1. Reduced Urine Output:
+1. Reduced Urine Output

 2. Blood in the Urine